-(23) The University will permit temporary incoming loans and outgoing loans of artworks, pending the approval of the Curator, into and from the CDU Art Collection, where:
+(23) The University will permit temporary incoming loans and outgoing loans of works of art, pending the approval of the Curator, into and from the CDU Art Collection, where:

-- a. the University has a distinctive contribution to make, - b. the benefits for the University are compelling; and - c. university staff and students can also be involved.
+- a. the University has a distinctive contribution to make; - b. the benefits for the University are compelling; - c.
+University employees and students can be involved; and - d. the loan develops University partnerships and improved community and/or institutional relationships.